What is Public Cloud?

 Public cloud is not the only kind of cloud that companies can harness.
 Depending on functionality and who maintains it, a cloud can be classified into two additional categories, each with their benefits.

 For most companies, this model is the most cost efficient, letting them scale on-demand resources when needed and outsource time-consuming management to a third party.

-Private cloud functions exactly like public cloud, except that it is owned, operated and secured by independent enterprises or organisations at their own facilities.
+Private cloud functions exactly like public cloud, except that it is owned, operated, and secured by independent enterprises or organizations at their own facilities.
 Compared to public cloud, this model requires more upfront costs for the initial infrastructure.
 While private cloud may be less expensive in the long term, it does not offer the same level of flexibility as public cloud.